-Traveling at a speed that is greater than a reasonable standard for safe driving is when truck driving is too fast for the conditions.
+Driving a truck at a speed that is greater than a reasonable standard for safe driving is extremely dangerous, especially when dealing with difficult road conditions.

 Examples of conditions where drivers may find themselves driving too fast